Table of Contents[Hide][Show]

-The actual definition of quinoa (quinoa pronunciation: keen-wa) can be confusing for a lot of people.
+The actual definition of quinoa (pronounced “keen-wah”) can be confusing for a lot of people.
 It is a gluten-free whole grain, but it is technically not a grain.

-The quinoa plant is a native in South America, and its popularity goes back to the time of the Incas.
-That’s thousands of years ago.
+The quinoa plant is a native in South America, and its popularity goes back to the time of the Incas – thousands of years ago.

-Why do they call this a grain (and even a whole grain at that?)
+So, why do they call quinoa a grain (and even a whole grain at that?)
 It’s because we eat it the same way we do regular whole grains, and farmers today grow them as a grain crop.

 What Are the Benefits of Quinoa?

 To give you more reasons to learn how to cook quinoa, let’s delve into its benefits.

 This isn’t going to be quinoa vs rice because each has its pros and cons.
 Instead, we’re going to focus on what makes quinoa a superfood and an excellent addition to your diet: